ubikasec/ubika-waap-extra/use-cases/Cloud Automation/Google Cloud Platform/README.md

 Read Google Cloud Platform network load balancers [documentation](https://cloud.google.com/load-balancing/docs/network/) for more details.

-Tunnels must be created in **routing** mode to listen on the load balancer public IP.
+In the case where the load balancer is not using NAT, tunnels must be created in **routing** mode to listen on the load balancer public IP.

 If the **Host** header is not provided in the load balancer health checks, reverse proxies must not block unknown hosts or accept the load balancer public IP as valid hostname.